-Our water source is Ladiga Creek, a stream formed from limestone springs east of Highway 278 East.
-A Source Water Assessment (SWA) for Ladiga Creek and the springs was completed in 2002 and approved by the Alabama Department of Environmental Management (ADEM).
+We now have two water sources one water source is Ladiga Creek, a stream formed from limestone springs east of Highway 278 East.
+The second water source is our New well we put in service August of 2018.
+It is located on Sports Complex Rd.
+The new well is capable of pumping 200 gallons per minute, we will use this well as a back up to our filter plant.
+A Source Water Assessment (SWA) for Ladiga Creek and the springs was completed in 2002 the one for the new well was completed in 2018 and both were approved by the Alabama Department of Environmental Management (ADEM).
 The Source Water Assessment is a study to define the recharge areas to our water sources and helps us better protect your drinking water.
 In addition, the City of Piedmont completed a Vulnerability Assessment and Emergency Response Plan in 2004 to keep your water safe and secure.